torvalds/linux/Documentation/filesystems/coda.rst

   ..
 Note::

      Call is not named correctly in NetBSD and Mach.
 The minicache zapfile routine takes different arguments.
-Linux does not implement the invalidation of attributes correctly.
+GNU/Linux does not implement the invalidation of attributes correctly.